hankchanocd/npmlist/README.md

 ### Show global packages recently installed/upgraded

-A good refresher on what the heck you've installed/upgraded globally on your machine in the past few weeks
+A good refresher on what the heck you've installed/upgraded globally on your machine in the recent past

 ```bash
 $ npmlist -t